Element1/cordova-element-face-sdk/element-cordova-face-plugin/README.md

 Polls the Element data store to get a full list of users as a JSON array.

 ## Customization
 New SDK support some customization, although still need to be done in android way.
-You can customize your `plugin.xml` file to add `string` or resources that available in this [docs](https://github.com/Element1/element-face-sdk-android/blob/master/docs/element-face-ui.md).
+Please refer to [element-face-sdk-android](https://github.com/Element1/element-face-sdk-android) for more details.